Adult Swim

-Adult Swim (AS; stylized as [adult swim] since 2003 and often abbreviated as [as]) is a prime time and late night programming block broadcast by the American basic cable channel Cartoon Network.
-The block features stylistically varied animated and live-action series targeting a young adult audience, including original programming (particularly comedies), syndicated series, and short films with generally minimal or no editing for content.
+Adult Swim (stylized as [adult swim] and [as]) is an American adult-oriented television programming block on Cartoon Network which broadcasts during the evening, prime time, and late-night dayparts.
+The channel features stylistically varied animated and live-action series targeting an adult audience.
+The block's content includes original programming, particularly comedies and action series, syndicated series, and short films with generally minimal or no editing for content.
 Adult Swim is programmed by Williams Street, a subsidiary of Warner Bros.
 Television Studios that also produces much of the block's original programming.